Racial Justice Workshop: Summer 2020 Series

-RACIAL JUSTICE WORKSHOP – SUMMER SERIES November 26, December 3, and December 10, 2019 YWCA Madison offers this series of...Learn More
+RACIAL JUSTICE WORKSHOP – SUMMER SERIES YWCA Madison offers a series of learning experiences as an opportunity to develop a...Learn More

 YWCA Madison offers three-day professional development training workshops for educators, community members and parents.
 Restorative Justice staff presented the first training in August 2015.
 To register for the Restorative Justice Workshops, be notified about future workshop dates or if you have additional questions, please email Eugenia Highland.